Lecture Notes in Cosmology: Free-streaming

 The exponential factor in the integral comes from the Fourier transform of the potentials and from considering:

 at any given time $\eta$ along the photon trajectory (this is the ``line of sight'', in practice).
 Performing again the expansion in partial waves, we get:

 where

-As we are going to see, the first two terms of the above formula contains the \textbf{primary anisotropies} of the CMB, which are the \textbf{acoustic oscillations} and the \textbf{Doppler effect}.
-The $\Psi(\eta_*, k)$ contribution in the first term is, as we have already anticipated, the \textbf{Sachs-Wolfe effect}.
+As we are going to see, the first two terms of the above formula contain the \textbf{primary anisotropies} of the CMB, which are the \textbf{acoustic oscillations} and the \textbf{Doppler effect}.
+The $\Psi(\eta_*, k)$ contribution in the first term describes, as we have already anticipated, the \textbf{Sachs-Wolfe effect}.
 The last term is the \textbf{Integrated Sachs-Wolfe} (ISW) effect \cite{Sachs:1967er} and contributes only when the gravitational potentials are time-varying.
-This happens, as we have seen in Chapter \ref{Chap:Evopert}, when radiation and DE are relevant.
-For this reason the ISW effect is usually separated in the early-times one, due to a small presence of radiation still at decoupling, and in the late-times one, due to DE.
+This happens, as we have seen in Chapter \ref{Chap:Evopert}, when radiation and dark energy cannot be neglected in the energy budget.
+For this reason, the ISW effect is usually separated into the \textbf{early-times ISW}, arising due to the effect of radiation at decoupling, and the \textbf{late-times ISW}, whose cause is the time variation of the gravitational potentials due to dark energy, cf. Chapter \ref{Chap:Evopert}.

-Once we know all the contributions of the above formula, we can use Eq.~\eqref{ClfunctionThetal} and provide the prediction on the $C_{TT,\ell}^S$ spectrum.
+Once we know all the contributions to the above formula, we can use Eq.~\eqref{ClfunctionThetal} and provide the prediction on the $C_{TT,\ell}^S$ spectrum.
+In principle, Eq.~\eqref{freestreamingformulaphotons} has the very same form for neutrinos, but with an initial conformal time $\eta_i$ that is well before $\eta_*$, since neutrinos do not interact and therefore they only free-stream (at least for temperatures of the primordial plasma below 1 MeV).

-The presence of the spherical Bessel function is interesting for two reasons, which we display in Fig.~\ref{Fig:j102Plot} for the arbitrary choice $\ell = 10$.

-We have chosen to plot the squared spherical Bessel function because it is the relevant window function when computing the $C_\ell$'s, as we shall see briefly.
-First, the maximum value is attained roughly when $x \approx \ell$ and for $x < \ell$ the spherical Bessel function is practically vanishing.
-Therefore, for a given multipole $\ell$ the scale which contribute most for the observed anisotropy is:
+The spherical Bessel function $j_\ell(x)$ attains a global maximum roughly when $x \approx \ell$ and rapidly vanishes when moving away from it.
+See Fig.~\ref{Fig:j102Plot}.
+Therefore, for a given multipole number $\ell$, the scale that contributes most to the observed anisotropy is:

-We have anticipated this already in Chapter~\ref{Chap:Evopert}.
-The second reason of interest is that the spherical Bessel function goes to zero for large $x$.
-This means that scales such that $kr_* \gg 1$ do not contribute to the observed anisotropy.
-Physically, this is an effect due to the free-streaming phase for which, on very small scales, hot and cold photons mix up destroying thus the anisotropy.